-- On September 3, the Ministry of Health announced the total number of confirmed cases in the country to-date was 330 of which 295 had recovered and 35 were still active.
+- On January 19, the Ministry of Health announced the total number of confirmed cases was 9,115, out of which 8,440 have recovered and the total number of deaths was 89.

 - Government/Business/School Operations

 - All businesses and government offices are open, but masks are required both indoors and outdoors, and capacity limitations and social distancing measures remain in place.